Cadre system of the Chinese Communist Party: Structure and organization

 While the government of China and its legislature have technical authority to manage cadres, in practice, this is the sole purview of the CCP.
 Party committees at all levels (broadly, local, provincial, and national levels) take responsibility for cadre management, usually through the Organization Department, and generally one or two administrative levels lower than the committee.
 Thus, the national Party body, the Central Committee of the Chinese Communist Party, will manage cadres at or above the provincial or equivalent level, and provincial Party committees will manage prefectures and prefecture-level cities, which in turn manage county-level cadres.
 County Party committees manage town and township cadres, which manage grassroots cadres.
 The Central Committee itself only manages an estimated 4,000 to 5,000 cadre positions directly, including figures such as the provincial governors and deputy governors, chairmen of provincial People's Congresses, and chief procurators in the judicial system.

 All cadres have a specific grade (级别 (級別, jíbié)) that designates their relative seniority at a national level.
 Grade also determines an individual's pay, with variation regionally and across different organizations.
 A cadre's grade corresponds with the rank (职务 (職務, zhíwù, post, position)) they occupy.
 Rank and grade are nationally standardized, allowing for cadres from different places to easily determine their position and authority relative to others.

+Through the cadre exchange system, the Party rotates officials between different posts and locations in the country.
+This approach focuses on developing officials' comprehensive knowledge and experience for future roles and does not generally seek to match particular leaders with the immediate needs of a specific position or location.

 The administration of Deng Xiaoping made cadre system reform a component of overall Chinese economic reform.
 Cadres under Mao were often appointed based on revolutionary fervor as opposed to technical competence, and many were uneducated.

 Certain cadres have access to a special supply system for foodstuffs called tegong.
+CCP leadership cadres have access to a dedicated healthcare system managed by the General Office of the Chinese Communist Party.

+Evaluation of party secretaries and state chiefs

+Pursuant to the cadre evaluation system, each level of China's parallel party and state bureaucracies designs formal criteria for the level subordinate to it, listing targets to be achieved in the forthcoming year.
+Targets are evaluated on a points basis, typically out of 100 points total for all criteria.
+Leaders are ranked annually relative to their peers.